CASE STUDY: OMADA ONBOARDING

 Step 3

-After conducting research and gathering inspiration, I partnered with the product manager and product designer to outline a new onboarding flow that better highlighted the value of Omada and our coaches.
+I partnered with the product manager and product designer to define a new onboarding flow built around simple, more personalized steps with branching logic.

-After several iterations in Miro and Figma, we landed on a refined onboarding outline.
+After several iterations in Miro and Figma, we finalized the new onboarding structure.

 Step 4

-I built the final content in Figma and partnered with the product designer on layouts and imagery.
-We created a more personalized experience with branching logic that explained Omada more clearly and concisely.
-After legal review, we launched the new experience as an A/B test.
+I created the final content and worked closely with the product designer on layouts and supporting imagery.
+After legal review, we launched the new onboarding as an A/B test.

 Results

-The results of the A/B test were very positive!
-Users who logged in five times within the first 14 days increased from 58% to 69%, and users indicating interest in working with an Omada health coach increased from 47% to 63%.
+The A/B test showed strong improvements.
+Users who logged in five times within the first 14 days increased from 58% to 69%, and users indicating interest in working with a health coach increased from 47% to 63%.

-We made the new onboarding flow feel more interactive and personalized by adding questions and follow-up screens with dynamic content.
+We made the experience more interactive and personalized, using questions and dynamic follow-up screens to tailor content to each user.

 A quick iteration